PearsonDevelopersNetwork/LearningStudio-MobileCritiques-iOS/README.md

 ### Build Environment

-  * XCode 6.4.4 is required.
+  * XCode 7.0.1 or greater is required.
-  * Swift 1.2 is required
+  * Swift 2.0 is required

 ### Server Environment